 That could be a domestic thriller with an unexpected new voice.
 Or taking certain genre tropes and putting a different twist on them — like a cyberpunk thriller with an unexpectedly technophobic protagonist or an epic fantasy with shades of film noir.
 Regardless of specifics, you need to make a compelling case that: a) there is an existing readership for your book, and b) there’s something unique about it.

 Polish your writing before going anywhere near publishers

 Yes, agents and publishers are looking for interesting new voices, but they aren't in the business of snapping up manuscripts riddled with plot holes, character inconsistencies, and egregious typos.
-You can pitch your book like an expert and hype its merits, but sloppy writing is a one-way ticket to losing an agent’s interest.
+You can pitch your book like an expert and hype its merits, but sloppy writing is a one-way ticket to losing a literary agent’s interest.